Celebrate 30th Anniversary of DESIGNING WOMEN on getTV

 Designing Women was occasionally dismissed during its original run as a middle-aged variation on The Golden Girls, but it was so much more.
 The Women broke ground with frank stories about mature sexuality, extra-marital relationships, birth control, body image, and illness.
 A Season Two episode even features a HIV-positive character at a time when the disease was still taboo in mainstream entertainment.
 Because of this, Designing Women was unlike most other sitcoms of the era.
 A number of episodes may make you cry, but I mean that in the best of ways.

 Sure, it’s an ‘80s sitcom with all the big hair, shoulder pads, and absurd situations you’d expect (like Suzanne’s pet pig), but there’s a commitment to storytelling and truth in Designing Women that transcends punchlines.
 Most of the credit for that goes to Bloodworth-Thomason, who wrote half of the 160+ episodes (including all 22 installments in season two), a level of output that’s mostly unmatched in TV today.
 With that authorship came a singular, consistent, creative voice.
 Character development is front and center as we’re introduced to these women, watch them recover from death and divorce, meet new spouses, raise children, and start new lives.
 Designing Women is as much a continuing, ensemble drama with witty scripts as it is a sitcom.
 Repeated viewing pays off as we follow beloved characters on a journey that has a beginning and an end.
 In that regard, the series feels far more contemporary that other, sillier sitcoms of the era.
 It has a remarkable legacy as well - without Designing Women, there would be no Sex and the City and no Girls.

-As Julia Sugarbaker might say, June will be the month the lights went on in Georgia, thanks to getTV!
+As Julia Sugarbaker might say, this Fall will be the season the lights went on in Georgia, thanks to getTV!